2025 EARLY BIRD SALE NOW ON!

 3hrs · 8km · 175m up · 175m down

 After a final breakfast in your hostel, return by RIB to Narsarsuaq.
 From here, you'll head out on an easygoing hike of The Ridge for spectacular views of the Narsarsuaq Glacier.
 Following trails lined with a variety of plants – many of which are in bloom at this time of year – you'll reach a viewpoint.
 Enjoy the epic panorama across Flower Valley, the ice sheet, the glacial river and the fjord, all backed by the dramatic mountains.
-Later, return to Narsarsuaq and check in for your flight to Reykjavik, where your Arctic expedition will come to an end.
+Later, return to Narsarsuaq Airpot and check in for your flight back to Keflavík, where your Arctic expedition will come to an end.

 Transfers